IrshadBadarpura/RocketMiles/README.md

 - check(String arr[]): This method is used from the take method to see if there is enough cash that can be taken from the register.
 This method returns a boolean

-- change(String chnage): Use this method to get change from the cash register.
+- change(String change): Use this method to get change from the cash register.
 It returns the denominations that make up the change and removes the cash from the cash register.
 If change is not possible than it simply returns "Sorry"

 - quit(): Use this method to quit the program